HelviraG/HelviraG/README.md

 - 👩‍💻 I’m currently working on a **bot** for Discord and an **app reactJS-based**
 - 📚 I’m currently learning some **clean code** practices
-- 👯 I’m looking to collaborate on projects I think interesting
+- 👯 I’m looking to collaborate on projects that I think are interesting
 - 💬 Ask me about **anything**.
 - 📫 How to reach me: All the **details** are above 👆
 - 😄 Pronouns: **Her/She**